mrjohn514/ptodoapi/README.md

 The application is using mvc

-# REST API
+# API

-The REST API to the example app is described below.
+The API to the todolist app is described below.

 ## Get list of Todos